-Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process for Forestland or Rural Property1
+Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process

-This standard is issued under the fixed designation E2247; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
+This standard is issued under the fixed designation E1527; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
 A number in parentheses indicates the year of last reapproval.
-A superscript epsilon (ε) indicates an editorial change since the last revision or reapproval.
+A superscript epsilon $(\varepsilon)$ indicates an editorial change since the last revision or reapproval.